 8 Reasons NOT to Get Your Event Planner Certification

-Sure, we’ve already covered the pros and cons of event planner certification—but how do you really know if it’s for you?
+Sure, we’ve already covered the pros and cons of event planner certifications—but how do you really know if it’s for you?
 Getting your event planner certification takes time and effort, and it’s definitely not for the faint of heart.

 Some people show clear signs that they’re destined to be event planners.
 For others, the opposite is true!
 If any of these characteristics describe you, well, take our advice—that event planner certification just isn’t meant for you.